Clothing, Textiles and Interior Design Courses

 Introduction to apparel producer-retailer relationships.
 Emphasis on quality control and time management in meeting apparel specifications through application of apparel construction, fitting, and pattern alteration principles.
 Two laboratories.

 Team approach to apparel product development including market research, design concepts, garment specification writing, sourcing, costing, production, quality control, and promotional materials.
-Offered in the spring semester.
 Two laboratories.

 Building construction for interior design with emphasis on architectural procedures and systems including electrical, plumbing, lighting, acoustical, and thermal control.